+Environmental Consequences

+Methodology

-Environmental Consequences Methodology Predictions concerning short- and long-term impacts to visitor use and experience were based on day use visitor records collected over the last two years, staff observations of visitation patterns, public scoping comments, published literature (Watson et al. 2000) combined with staff's professional experience and knowledge of visitor use patterns.
+Predictions concerning short- and long-term impacts to visitor use and experience were based on day use visitor records collected over the last two years, staff observations of visitation patterns, public scoping comments, published literature (Watson et al. 2000) combined with staff's professional experience and knowledge of visitor use patterns.
 The impact on the ability of the visitor to experience a full range of park resources was analyzed by examining the resources impacted.
 Levels of intensity for impacts to visitor use and experience are defined below.

-Intensity Level Definitions Negligible: The visitor would not be affected or changes in visitor use and/or experience would be below or at the level of detection.
-The visitor would not likely be aware of the effects associated with the alternative.
+Intensity Level Definitions

+Negligible: The visitor will not be affected or changes in visitor use and/or experience will be

+below or at the level of detection.
+The visitor will not likely be aware of the

+effects associated with the alternative.
-Minor: Changes in visitor use and/or experience would be slight, but detectable.

-Changes would not appreciably alter critical characteristics of the visitor experience.
-Visitor satisfaction would generally remain unchanged.
-Moderate: Many visitors to the backcountry/wilderness would be aware of the effects of associated changes, and the number of participants accessing the backcountry/wilderness could be affected.
-Visitor satisfaction would begin to change and visitors would likely be able to express an opinion about the changes.
+Minor: Changes in visitor use and/or experience will be slight, but detectable.
+Changes will not appreciably alter critical characteristics of the visitor experience.
+Visitor satisfaction will generally remain unchanged.

-Major: Changes in visitor use and/or experience would be apparent to many visitors to the parks, and/or the number of visitors to the backcountry/wilderness would be greatly reduced or increased.
-Visitors would be aware of the effects associated with the alternative, visitor satisfaction would markedly decline or increase and many would likely express strong opinions about the changes.
+Moderate: Many visitors to the backcountry/wilderness will be aware of the effects of associated changes, and the number of participants accessing the backcountry/wilderness could be affected.
+Visitor satisfaction will begin to change and visitors will likely be able to express an opinion about the changes.
+Major: Changes in visitor use and/or experience will be apparent to many visitors to the parks, and/or the number of visitors to the backcountry/wilderness will be greatly reduced or increased.
+Visitors will be aware of the effects associated with the alternative, visitor satisfaction will markedly decline or increase and many will likely express strong opinions about the changes.